 Rescuing One Girl at a Time

-The Lulu Tree’s FGM Rescue Program will begin by sending 12 girls who agree to abstain from FGM to school.
-While in school, they will be protected from FGM groups and will be taught about the dangers of FGM, how to protect themselves, and the importance of protecting their future daughters.
-By the time the girls are out of school they will be old enough to make their own choices and to become strong leaders in their own right, influencing their communities and bringing hope to future generations.
+The Lulu Tree’s FGM Rescue Program started by sending 12 girls whose parents have agreed to refrain from allowing them to undergo FGM while in school.
+Not only does this ensure their protection from FGM, but it allows these girls to be taught about the dangers of FGM, how to protect themselves, and the importance of protecting their future daughters.
+By the time the girls are out of school, they will be old enough to make their own choices and to become strong leaders in their own right, influencing their communities and bringing hope to future generations.

 Meanwhile, The Lulu Tree is equipping the mothers of these girls with knowledge about the female reproductive system, FGM, and parenting classes on how to disciple and nurture their daughters.
 They meet monthly in the village church alongside their daughters to learn and grow.